by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 Costly Consequences of Non-Compliance with Oregon's Sick Time Law

-Making sure you're compliant with the state's sick pay requirements might seem a bit complicated at first, but just imagine the headaches that can come from getting caught ignoring or not properly complying with the law.
+Making sure the business is compliant with the state's sick pay requirements might seem complicated, but getting caught ignoring or not properly complying with the law comes with far greater and costlier legal challenges.

-Here are three major dilemmas you can avoid if you make a little effort to follow Oregon's sick time provisions.
+Here are three major dilemmas employers can avoid with a little proactive effort to follow Oregon's sick time provisions.

 Oregon Sick Time Law Fines and Penalties

-Formal complaints can be filed by employees against employers who fail to uphold Oregon's sick pay laws, or who retaliate against them for using sick time by firing them, reducing their hours, or taking other employment action.
+Formal complaints can be filed by employees against employers failing to uphold Oregon's sick pay laws, or if the employer retaliates against him or her for using sick time by terminating, reducing hours, or taking other adverse employment action.
 The Oregon Board of Labor and Industry can issue civil penalties of up to $1,000 per violation.
 This is in addition to the fees paid to complainants for lost wages and sick pay.

 In addition, failure to pay for any sick time used may subject employers to Oregon's civil penalty for withholding wages, which can be up to eight times an employee's regular wages.